todogroup/ospology/ospo-book/README.md

 npm install
 ```

-You can then run the site using `hugo server`.
+Then run the site using `hugo server`.